dumrelu/ThreadPool/README.md

 ```

 ##The thread pool
+######Creating a thread pool
 To create a thread pool just call the **threadpool_create()** function which takes as a single parameter the number of threads for the thread pool(note that the threads will automatically start).
 ```c
 threadpool_t *threadpool = threadpool_create(5);  //Create a thread pool with 5 threads
 ```

+######Adding a task
 To add a task to the thread pool you can either create a task and add it, or you can let the threadpool create the task for you, this way you'll never need to interact with the task_t structure.
-Note that both methods will return the inserted task's ID on success and 0 if failed.
+Note that both methods will return the inserted task's ID(> 0) on success and 0 if failed.
 ```c
 threadpool_t *threadpool = threadpool_create(5);  //Create a thread pool with 5 threads